 São Paulo is a big city full of things to do with kids but, unfortunately, many of them are expensive.
 Luckily, there are many free things to do too!
 Here’s a list of our favorites and some recommendations from friends!
 If you bring water and pack a snack, you won’t have to spend a thing!

 They’re few, but they exist.
 On this visit (late 2016 to early 2017) we visited Parque Villa Lobos, Parque da Água Branca and Parque do Carmo.
 There’s also Parque do Ibirapuera.

-Parque da Água Branca has Mugeo (Geology Museum), a lot of birds, some exercise areas, a library and a small and paid for theme park.
+Parque da Água Branca has Mugeo (Geology Museum), a lot of birds, some exercise areas, a library and a small and paid for a theme park.
 Parque Villa-Lobos is huge, there are many food trucks, bike rentals, and on Sundays, there are many activities for free (like health checkups).
 Parque do Carmo is huge and we didn’t wander around, just let the kids do whatever they wanted.
 It’s got loads of food stalls and a big pond.

 Parks are always great, even though my kids take a long while to warm up before they start enjoying it.